bluwy/whyframe/docs/src/pages/docs/integrations/vite.md

 })
 ```

+> The integration plugin must come before the UI framework plugin, e.g. `whyframeSvelte()` should come before the `svelte()` plugin, as `whyframe` needs to preprocess the raw framework code instead of the compiled code.

 ## Usage

 Depending on which UI framework you're using, you can edit `App.svelte`, `App.vue`, or `App.jsx` to start creating an `iframe`.
 For example: